rackerlabs/support-how-to/content/how-to/account-management/reasonable-endeavors-billable-services-for-linux/index.md

 As part of our OS Billable Services offering for Reasonable Endeavors, Rackspace enables our engineers to extend additional help to customers beyond our [Spheres of Support](https://docs.rackspace.com/support/how-to/linux-spheres-of-support-for-dedicated-and-managed-ops) for an additional fee.
-With Reasonable Endeavors OS Billable Services for Linux&reg;, engineers can allocate more time to these unsupported requests where historically, they had to reject many of these requests due to time constraints and lack of resources.
+WWith Reasonable Endeavors OS Billable Services for Windows and Linux®, engineers can allocate more time to these unsupported requests where historically, they had to reject many of these requests due to time constraints and lack of resources.

 ### Criteria and guidelines

-The following criteria and guidelines apply to Reasonable Endeavors OS Billable Services for Linux:
+The following criteria and guidelines apply to Reasonable Endeavors OS Billable Services for Windows and Linux:

 * We bill Reasonable Endeavors based on actual time spent at the rate of $250.00 USD per hour with a minimum of one hour.